codingben/maple-fighters/src/game-service/Game.Application/README.md

-# Game Service
+# Game Application

-The game service creates a player in the game world to play with others.
-Also creates objects of the game world (e.g. mobs, NPCs, etc.).
+The game application creates a WebSocket server and handles requests.
+When a new client connects, it creates a new player in the game world.

 ## Project Structure